 Proposed cross section includes a 11.5-12’ multi-use path, a 12’ northbound travel lane, two 10.5’ travel lanes, and a 12-13’ southbound travel lane.

-Design was completed in early 2019; construction is scheduled to start in August 2019.
+Construction is scheduled to start in September 2019.

 The project has two funding sources: a City Council-approved Major Maintenance Set-Aside and Heavy Vehicle Use Taxes.